Mobile broadband lets you work anywhere, anytime. However, there’s more than one way to share 4G LTE internet access with all your devices.

-These days many tablets, hybrids and notebooks offer the option of Wi-Fi-only or a model that supports both Wi-Fi and cellular data connections.
-These “Wi-Fi + Cellular” models feature a slot for inserting a tiny SIM card.
-They let you connect the device to a mobile data network.
+These days, many tablets, hybrids, and notebooks offer the option of Wi-Fi-only or a model that supports both Wi-Fi and cellular data connections.
+These “Wi-Fi + Cellular” models feature a slot for inserting a tiny SIM card, allowing you to connect the device to a mobile data network.
 Alternatively, the iPad Pro’s Cellular models feature both a SIM card slot and an embedded Apple SIM.

 Smartphone hotspots